thesofakillers/nowcastlib/examples/README.md

 ### CLI Configurations

 Example configuration files for usage with the `nowcastlib` CLI tool are provided in the format `cli_{command}_config.toml`.
-For example, to start a triangulation process from within this `examples/` directory, one may run
+For example, from within this `examples/` directory, one may run

 ```console
 nowcastlib triangulate -c ./cli_triangulate_config.yaml
 ```

+to start a triangulation process.